baymax06in19/llm_evals/README.md

 **Test cases to cover up those**

 **Method - 1**
-- A set of 10 CVs can be used for the evaluation based on given requirements.
+- A set of 10 CVs can be used for the evaluation based on given JD.
 - The evaluation results and the prompt used to evaluate the local LLM can be submitted to a reliable LLM.
 - This reliable LLM would have predefined guidelines and rules to identify issues such as hallucinations.
 - This reliable LLM* can then identify key issues with the results, such as hallucinations.